Home » Salads » Vietnamese chicken salad with chili lime dressing (Goi Gá)

 Ingredients

+This is the base of this Vietnamese cabbage salad – lots of vegetables and herbs with a bit of chicken.
 I go heavy on the herbs, because I like it that way.
 If you don’t, feel free to cut back on them, or add in more cabbage, carrots or chicken.

-• Cabbage – Use green or Napa cabbage, or buy a coleslaw mix for a shortcut.
+• Cabbage – Use green or Napa cabbage, or buy a coleslaw mix, for a shortcut.

 • Snow peas – Fresh snow peas are delicious and crunchy.
+Not everyone uses them, but I love the crunch and sweetness they give this salad.

 • Carrots – Shredded or grated carrots give a crunchy sweetness to the salad.